NickS55/AdventOfCodeCPP/README.md

 The repository includes a build script, inputs, code, and answers.

+***While these solutions work, I would not suggest using them for reference.
+I am using Advent of Code problems to help me learn C++.***

 ## How to Run on Mac
 1. Install G++ via Homebrew: `$ brew install gcc`
-2. Run the `gccp.sh` script to compile programs in debug mode:
+2. Run the `gccp.sh` script to compile programs in C++ V17 in debug mode:

    ```bash
    $ pwd